Farama-Foundation/Minigrid/README.md

 To install the Minigrid library use `pip install minigrid`.

-We support Python 3.7, 3.8, 3.9, 3.10 and 3.11 on Linux and macOS.
+We support Python 3.10+ on Linux and macOS.
 We will accept PRs related to Windows, but do not officially support it.

 # Environments
 The included environments can be divided in two groups.
 The original `Minigrid` environments and the `BabyAI` environments.